 Low Carb Couscous Cauliflower Recipe (Homemade Couscous Keto Substitute)

 Since included under the umbrella of high carb pasta varieties is couscous, keto substitutions sometimes need to be made on this diet to lower carb counts and make sure that ketosis will not be broken.
-Thankfully most high carb foods have plenty of low carb keto friendly alternatives to help achieve dietary goals and weight loss solutions, and you can often find these substitutions in similar flavors or textures with a little bit of time and effort.
+Fortunately, many high-carb foods have low-carb, keto-friendly alternatives that can help you achieve your dietary goals and weight loss solutions, often found in similar flavors or textures with a bit of time and effort.

 Without any low carb keto couscous varieties, we have found that an amazing couscous keto substitute is cauliflower–with a subtle taste and a few seasonings, cauliflower can be prepared similarly to couscous, has a relatively comparable texture, and is great for when you are craving this pasta but can’t accommodate the carb content.